Posted Jun 25, 2020

 No celebration is complete without some party games and activities to keep the kids busy and entertained!

 Photo Courtesy of So Festive

-Plan a patriotic bike parade as seen on SoFestive.com and invite the whole neighborhood along!
-Let the kids decorate their bikes, scooters, and helmets with patriotic streamers, mini-flags, bows, bells and balloons!
-Even better, create a decoration station so everyone can decorate and design their bikes together.
+With community July 4th parades canceled, this is the perfect year to start a new tradition by organizing your own.
+Plan a patriotic bike parade and invite the whole neighborhood along for the "ride" (with appropriate social distancing, of course).
+Encourage the kids to decorate their bikes, scooters, and helmets with patriotic streamers, mini-flags, bows, bells and balloons.
 Kids of all ages will enjoy this fun, festive activity!

 Create this fun Stars and Stripes Bag Kite from Fun Loving Families for your 4th of July party or just for fun!
 This simple craft is easy to make and most of the supplies can be found in your craft bin.
 All you need is a blue paper bag, star stickers, red and white crepe streamers, and yarn or string.
 Once it's complete, let it soar or use it as Independence Day decor.

 Grab some mini flags and a bucket and get ready to play this fun game with your kids!
 Flag Hunt from No Time for Flash Cards is the same concept as an Easter Egg Hunt, only this time you are hiding flags.
 Stick the flags in the ground all over the yard while the kids wait inside.
 (Make sure they don't peek!), then call them out to find the flags.
 Have your kids compete against the clock instead of each other to find all the flags.
 After all the flags are found take some time to share the history of our flag and what the stars and stripes stand for, then play again!